hyyan/chat/README.md

-# Simple Chat App Built With Polymer And Firebase
+# Simple Chat App Built With Polymer

 By Hyyan Abo Fakher